-WPS, CIGNA and other MACs assert that physicians can not charge Medicare patients interest.
-(We can now add CMS to the list.)
+WPS, CIGNA, MACs (and even CMS) assert that physicians cannot charge Medicare patients interest.
 They cite 42 CFR 424.55 (b)(2)(ii) which says a supplier agrees:

 42 CFR 424.55 (b)(2)(ii)

 "To collect only the difference between the Medicare approved amount and the Medicare Part B payment (for example, the amount of any reduction in incurred expenses under Sec.
 410.155(c), any applicable deductible amount, and any applicable coinsurance amount) for services for which Medicare pays less than 100% of the approved amount."